enthusi/feline/joss/paper.md

 As a result, galaxies with multiple weak emission features can be detected with a significance that substantially exceeds the significance of each individual contributing line.
 This approach is particularly successful for galaxies that show no or little continuum flux in the data, and therefore would generally go undetected in imaging data alone.

-``FELINE`` was used for the galaxy catalogs of the MEGAFLOW survey in @2023MNRAS.521..546L, @2024MNRAS.528..481C, and @2024A&A...687A..39S.
+``FELINE`` was used for the galaxy catalogs of the MEGAFLOW survey in @Langan2023, @Cherrey2024, and @Schroetter2024.

 # Implementation

-``FELINE`` uses a brute-force search through the parameter space.
+The tool uses a brute-force search through the parameter space.
 Due to the size of the parameter space, the language of implementation was chosen as C for computational efficiency.
 This approach demonstrates the success of filtering the data with expected templates for individual emission lines, rather than testing full physical models of galaxies (including simulated continuum and temperature-broadened emission lines) against the raw observed data.
 This reduces the individual models to a single position at which the likelihood of a line is being probed.
 ---
 For each set of parameters (spatial position in the cube, redshift, and line composition), the ``FELINE`` algorithm returns the value of the highest-scoring combination, along with its corresponding redshift and line composition.